berquerant/help-bash/README.md

 Variable:do_help=false
 For -h option.

-Variable:do_version=false
-For -v option.

 Variable:exit_status=0
 Exit status of this script.

 Function:dbg()
 Print debug log when debug is 1.

-Function:print_version()
-Print version of this script.

 Function:display_docs()
 Find top-level comments and print them.